mendersoftware/mender-docs/08.Server-integration/08.SAML-Federated-Authentication/02.Microsoft-Entra-ID/docs.md

 ![](07-create-mender-user.png)

-In the `Users and groups` settings for the application in Microsoft Entra ID, assign the new user/group. **(1)** The `User principal name` needs to be the same email that the user on Hosted Mender will have (not on the picture).
+In the `Users and groups` settings for the application in Microsoft Entra ID, assign the new user/group. **(1)** The `User principal name` needs to be the same email that the user will have in Mender.
-On Hosted Mender create a new user with the Email corresponding to the `User principal name` set in Microsoft Entra ID.
+In Mender, create a new user with the Email corresponding to the `User principal name` set in Azure Entra ID.

 Make sure no password is set during user creation otherwise the SAML integration will be rejected. **(2)**